Child labor in the Philippines: Kamalayan Development Foundation

 In 1995–1997, with the help of International Labour Organization (ILO) and United Nations Children's Fund (UNICEF), Kamalayan Development Foundation progressed from Kamalayan Development Center through establishing anti-child recruitment agencies in Davao City, Cebu City, and Ormoc City.
 This started numerous initiatives which granted children freedom from work enslavement.
 The organization founded rescue operations, participated in governmental and international campaigns and advocacy activities, imprisoned child labors, and finally, identified and rescued child laborers in plantations, factories, prostitution facilities, and other exploitative locations.
 The Kamalayan Development Foundation seeks to expand nationwide through the continuous support of ILO.

 Visayan Forum Foundation Inc.

 As a child laborer herself, Ma.
-Cecilia Flores-Oebanda spearheaded the Visayan Forum Foundation Inc. (VFI) in order to eradicate slavery and human trafficking.
+Cecilia Flores-Oebanda spearheaded the Visayan Forum Foundation Inc. (VFI) to eradicate slavery and human trafficking.
 Its actions revolve around providing residential care to victims, mainly women and children, of difficult circumstances such as exploitation and child labor.
 The organization has established programs such as: